tonyfu97/TextbookTermExplorer/README.md

 * `WINDOW_SIZE_AFTER` (default: 100) - The number of words after the term to include in the context.
 * `MAX_NUM_CONTEXTS` (default: 10) - The maximum number of contexts to consider when generating a definition.

+## Customizing the Chatbot Prompt

+You can modify the `get_definition` function in the script to customize the prompt sent to the Chatbot.
+The current prompt asks for a succinct definition of the term and optionally highlights any differences between the term's usage in the provided context and its conventional meaning.
+You can change the wording of this prompt to better suit your needs.

 ## Warning

 Please be aware of OpenAI's pricing structure.
 Generating definitions can consume a significant number of tokens depending on the size of the context and the number of terms for which you generate definitions.